zhengcao/rails-zoo/README.md

 **Create**:
 1. a rails controller with the name `animals`
 1. a new model (migration) with the name `animal`
-  - each animal shall have a `name`, `type` and an `age` (add any other fields you want to track about the animals)
+  - each animal shall have a `name`, `species` and an `age` (add any other fields you want to track about the animals)
   - i.e. Georgia is a Lion  who is 4 years old
 1. create the schema from the migration by running `rails db:migrate`

 **Verify**:
 1. Check the `schema.rb` file and ensure all fields you expect are in the animals table
-  - if they are not, you may need to create another migration, or reset the database by running `rails db:reset`
+  - if they are not, you may need to create another migration
 1. Run the `rails console` from the command line and create a few new animals and save them to the database.
 These animals will be used in the next set of requirements

 ### View All Animals
 **Think**:
 - Which route (including controller#action) do you use for viewing _all_ of a given resource?
-- Which _model method_ do you use to retrieve _all_ of the items from the database?
+- Which _model method_ do you use to retrieve _every item_ from the database?

 **Create**:
 1. the route